Lucas-Miller/4-Digit-Binary-Counter-Arduino/README.md

 # 4-Digit-Binary-Counter-Arduino
-A small Arduino sketch that displays numbers as a binary, controlled by a switch
+A small Arduino sketch that displays the number of times a switch is pressed as a binary number on four leds.